M.A. Students, 2018-2019

 Greg Summers: I am a doctoral candidate in Writing History and Theory.
 I am returning to the program after an extended absence to complete my dissertation on corporate social responsibility, sustainability, and sustainability reporting with special emphasis on the Global Reporting Initiative’s five versions of Guidelines for Sustainability Reporting.
 My research interests include discourse analysis, rhetoric, visual rhetoric, and new media studies.
 I worked as an Instructor of writing at Malone University from 1997-2013, and I directed the school’s writing center from 2000-2013.
 I earned an M.A. in English from John Carroll University and B.A. in English from The Ohio State University.
 I now live in New Hampshire with my wife and my two Golden Retrievers, Sporty and Lord Byron.
 I am thrilled to be back in the WHiT program and would like to express my heartfelt gratitude to all who helped make my reinstatement possible.

-Brita Thielen: I am a second-year PhD student whose research interests bridge both literature and writing studies.
+Brita Thielen: I am a Ph.D. student whose research interests bridge both literature and writing studies.
 I received my M.A. in English Literature with a Certificate in the Teaching of Writing from the University of Nebraska-Lincoln (2016) and my B.A. in English from the College of Saint Benedict (2011).
-I am also serving as the English Graduate Student Association Vice President for the 2017-18 academic year.
+I served as the English Graduate Student Association Vice President for the 2017-18 academic year and am serving as President in 2018-19.

 Megan Weber: I am a Ph.D. student with a B.A. from Wittenberg University and an M.A. from the University of South Florida.
 My focus is Restoration and 18th-century British Literature.
 My primary research focuses on the development of language through the period, examining shifting gender roles and definitions of masculinity.
 Using plays and novels, I explore the gap between the public and private, and the different language used in each.